jpwarren00/fuck/README.md

 Type `d` to delete a password.

-The encrypted file `pwd.sh.safe` and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).
+The encrypted file `~/old.list` and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).

+Run the script non-interactively with `fuck {password nickname}` and the script copies the password to your clipboard (Mac only).

+Run the script non-interactively with a different password store with `fuck {password nickname} {password store path}` (Mac only).

+Run the script interactively with a different password store with `fuck all {password store path}`.

 A sample `gpg.conf` configuration file is provided for your consideration.